taccho18/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 ### Managing files in the file repository

 The file repository provides an overview of the files stored in your account.

+>**Requirements** ROLES & PERMISSIONS:
+- To see the **Files repository** page and view the files: global role "readers" or "admins"
+- To manage files in the files repository (upload, download, and delete): global role "admins"

 #### To view files